imjoseangel/sandbox/kubernetes/netdebug/README.md

 kubectl create deployment dnsbench --image <yourusername>/dnsbench:v1.0.0
 ```

 Once launched, the CPU from CoreDNS will increase inmediately with the default configuration.
-Checking the Logs we can see all the work performed by the DNS from a single request:
+The dns log shows all the work performed from a single request:

 ```log
 [INFO] 10.244.0.7:33509 - 64525 "AAAA IN www.example.com.default.svc.cluster.local. udp 59 false 512" NXDOMAIN qr,aa,rd 152 0.000022583s